Mold in Air Vents? Here’s What You Should Do.

 How to Treat Mold in Air Vents

 So, what should you do when you find mold in vents?
+Here are two steps to consider.

 One of the best things you can do to remediate and prevent mold from living in your air vents is to schedule regular ductwork cleaning.
 We recommend having your ducts cleaned every three to five years.